usertxt/discordbot/README.md

 token = 'YOUR_TOKEN'
 ```

+Fiat is set to USD by default.
 Set your default fiat currency with:
 ```
 default_fiat = 'CURRENCY'
 ```